hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## Fun Facts of Deep Learning
 * Deep learning can find interesting features itself, so we don't need manually feature engineering in deep learning.
   * But this is achievable only when the dataset is large enough, higher dimensions of the data (such as images), larger dataset is needed.
+* [How are images saved in computers][44]
+  * `N * M * C`
+    * N is the number of pixels in height
+    * M is the number of pixels in width
+    * C is the number of channels
+      * grey image (black and white) has 1 channel, RGB image has 3 channels (red, green and blue)
+    * Each pixel has a value between 0 and 255, smaller values is darker color, higher value is brighter color (0 is black, 255 is white)

 ## Data Preprocessing Methods 😱😱
 ### Shuffle the data before spliting